Home icon

 • Sing simple songs and recite nursery rhymes together.

 • Enter into your child’s games.
-Have fun playing house, with her playing the mommy or your son playing the daddy.
+Have fun playing house.
+Take turns playing the parent, child, or baby.
 Talk about what different members of the family do.